 The laser cutting process lends itself to automation with offline CAD/CAM systems controlling either three-axis flatbed systems or six-axis robots for three-dimensional laser cutting.

-Improvements in accuracy, edge squareness and heat input control means that laser cutting is increasingly replacing other profiling cutting techniques, such as plasma and oxy-fuel.
+Improvements in accuracy, edge squareness and heat input control means that the laser process is increasingly replacing other profiling cutting techniques, such as plasma and oxy-fuel.
 There are many state of the art laser machines on the market for cutting purposes, which can be used to cut metals, woods and engineered woods.

 - Cuts carbon manganese steels up to 20mm

 - Cuts stainless steel up to 12mm

 - Cuts aluminium up to 10mm

 - Ultra flexible – simple or complex parts

 - Quick set up – small batches

 - Low heat input – small HAZ, low distortion